Yo13109/projet8TodoList/CONTRIBUTION.md

 # Process for making modifications
 1. Create a fork of the project: Developers should create a fork of the project on their own GitHub account before making any modifications.
 This allows them to work on their changes independently without affecting the main project.

+2. Go to the readme file and see how the application installs

-2. Make the changes: Developers should make the changes they want to contribute to the project in their forked repository.
+3. Make the changes: Developers should make the changes they want to contribute to the project in their forked repository.

-3. Create a pull request: Once the changes have been made, developers should create a pull request (PR) to merge their changes into the main project.
+4. Create a pull request: Once the changes have been made, developers should create a pull request (PR) to merge their changes into the main project.
 The PR should include a detailed description of the changes made and the reason for the changes.

-4. Code review: The code changes in the PR will be reviewed by other members of the development team.
+5. Code review: The code changes in the PR will be reviewed by other members of the development team.
 They will provide feedback and suggest any necessary changes.

-5. Merge changes: Once the code changes have been reviewed and approved, the changes will be merged into the main project.
+6. Merge changes: Once the code changes have been reviewed and approved, the changes will be merged into the main project.

 # Quality assurance procedures
-1. To ensure the quality of the project, developers must follow the following procedures when making contributions:
+1. To ensure the quality of the project, developers must follow the following procedures when making contributions: php bin/console --env=test doctrine:database:create php bin/console --env=test doctrine:schema:create composer require --dev doctrine/doctrine-fixtures-bundle php bin/console --env=test doctrine:fixtures:load

-2. Write unit tests: All code changes must be accompanied by unit tests to ensure that the code works as expected and does not introduce any new bugs.
+2. Write unit tests: All code changes must be accompanied by unit tests to ensure that the code works as expected and does not introduce any new bugs. php bin/phpunit --coverage-html web/test-coverage

 3. Follow coding standards: Developers must adhere to the coding standards set by the project.
 This includes formatting, naming conventions, and code structure.

 4. Test changes: Developers should test their changes thoroughly before submitting a pull request.
 This includes testing on different environments and with different data sets.

 5. Documentation: Any changes made to the project must be documented clearly and thoroughly.
 This includes updating the project's README file and any relevant documentation.

 # Rules for making contributions
 1. Developers must adhere to the following rules when making contributions to the project: